gianpaneda/gianpaneda.github.io/README.md

 # gianpaneda.github.io
-Personal website showing web projects.
-Always updating.
+My website that shows some of my web projects.
+Currently in the process of revamping it.